Raihan93-coder/HTB-writeups/planning/WriteUp.md

   ssh enzo@planning.htb
   ```
 - Gained the shell and obtained the user flag
-- Checked if any binary misconfig or any non password executable binary exist but non
+- Checked if any binary misconfig or any non password executable binary exist, but none
 - Proceeded on checking each directory and found a crontab.db
 - Cat the file and found a password
-- Further checked if any additional proccess is happening using
+- Further checked if any additional proccess is happening, using
   ```bash
   netstat -tulpn
   ```